MichaelKohler/activate.mozilla.community/_pages/pt/e10s-addons.md

 For duration, we recommend 2-3 hours with 10-15 attendees.

-## Event Flow
+## Fluxo de eventos

-### Introduction
+### Introdução

 * Give a quick introduction to attendees about what we are doing and why it is important.
 The main point is that with more compatible add-ons, e10s will roll out faster to potentially millions more Firefox users.
 * Ask attendees to tweet about their attendance.
-Here is a suggested message:
+Aqui está uma sugestão de mensagem:
     * I’m helping more @Firefox add-ons to become compatible with new cutting edge technology <link of this page> #MozActivate

 ### Steps to test...

 All test reporting takes place on the [Featured Add-ons Compatibility Test page](https://featured-addons-test.herokuapp.com/).
 You should see a link to an add-on near the top of the page.
+To make sure multiprocess Firefox is enabled, you'll need to use [Firefox 50 (Beta)](https://www.mozilla.org/firefox/channel/) when testing an add-on.
 For every add-on you want to test, you’ll need to do the following:

 1. Create a new Firefox profile by going to __about:profiles__ => “Create new profile”.
 Enter a name and click “Done”.
 Then click “Launch profile in new browser” to launch it.
 2. Install the ["Add-on Compatibility Reporter"](https://addons.mozilla.org/addon/add-on-compatibility-reporter?src=external-activatee10s1) (ACR) add-on in the new profile.